So you’ve heard about how amazing oils are for your skin…

-This light oil absorbs quickly yet moisturizes deeply.
+Almond oil is a light oil that absorbs quickly yet moisturizes deeply.
 If you’re sensitive to scent, almond oil is for you since it virtually odorless!

 Like almond oil, apricot kernel oil absorbs quickly and is extremely moisturizing.
 It also has little to no, scent.
 (Really, I have yet to discover any big differences between almond and apricot kernel oils!)

-This fast-absorbing “liquid gold” is known for increasing cell regeneration, reducing the appearance of fine lines and wrinkles.
+Referred to as “liquid gold”, argan oil is fast-absorbing and known for increasing cell regeneration, reducing the appearance of fine lines and wrinkles.
 Argan oil is also rich in the phenols and carotenes, antioxidants that protect the skin from aging free-radical damage.

 A dry oil that penetrates the skin quickly, rosehip seed oil is rich in the antioxidant vitamin C and has been linked to increased collagen production.
 Rosehip seed oil is also high in retinoic acid, which studies show reduces the appearance of wrinkles and scars, and generally brightens skin.

-Rich in carotenes, tocopherols, and phytosterols, seabuckthorn oil is an antioxidant powderhouse that helps to combat aging inflammation and free-radicals.
+Rich in carotenes, tocopherols, and phytosterols, seabuckthorn oil is an antioxidant powerhouse that helps to combat aging inflammation and free-radicals.

-Rich in the antioxidants flavonoids, pomegranate prevents aging by neutralizing collagen-damaging free-radicals and reducing inflammation.
+Rich in the antioxidants flavonoids, pomegranate seed oil prevents aging by neutralizing collagen-damaging free-radicals and reducing inflammation.

 Borage seed oil contains gamma linolenic acid (GLA), which has been shown to significantly decrease inflammation in the skin when applied topically.
 Though borage oil is a popular dietary supplement to support skin health, topical application of borage oil has been shown to effectively preventing and treat inflammatory conditions like acne as well as eczema and dermatitis.

-This rich, moisturizing oil is packed with B vitamins as well as the antioxidant vitamins A and C. It’s especially great for those with sensitive or easily irritated skin.
+A richly moisturizing oil, avocado oil is packed with B vitamins as well as the antioxidant vitamins A and C. It’s especially great for those with sensitive or easily irritated skin.